PeterBassett/AnagramSolver/README.md

 It can also solve clues from a little game called "Wordalot" which is a cross between a crossword and an anagram.

-Just a bit of commandline fun.
+Just a bit of fun.
+Includes a command line tool as well as a SignalR website.